-The other code is national hunt racing, where horses are required to jump obstacles, either hurdles or fences across the season, which runs from October until April.
-The most famous race in the world is the Grand National, run over the marathon trip of 4m4f over big fences, won last year by Rule the World.
+The other type is national hunt racing, where horses are required to jump obstacles.
+These can either be hurdles or fences across the season, which runs from October until April.
+The most famous race in the world is the Grand National, run over the marathon trip of 4m4f over big fences, won in 2018 and 2019 by Tiger Roll.

-The shorter the odds, the better chance your horse has of winning.
+The shorter the odds, the better chance your horse has of winning, in theory.
 If your horse is the favourite in the betting, it often means it is the best horse in the race on paper or it has the best current form.

-There are many different factors to consider when selecting a horse, such as the ground, distance and weight it has to carry.
-If you require any advice or tips, though, there are a number of different sites available to help you select a winner, including Oddschecker, for the latest daily horse racing tips from the likes of Andy Holding.
+There are many different factors to consider when selecting a horse, such as the ground, distance, and weight it has to carry.
+If you require any advice or tips, though, there are a number of different sites available to help you select a winner.

 A forecast is a great chance to win big from a small stake.
 In order to be successful, you need to select both who places first and who places second in your race.

 If you place a straight forecast, you have to get the right order.
 However, a reverse forecast allows you have the horses in any order as long as you choose the ones that finish first and second.